brunsgaard/kops-nvidia-docker-installer/README.md

 `nvidia-docker-installer.sh` is expecting the Kubernetes cluster to run docker version 17.03.2.

-Lets go ahead and change the docker version used by the clustger
+Lets go ahead and change the docker version used by the cluster

 ```
 kops edit cluster